jorisdon/amazon-gamesparks-integration-with-gamelift/packages/game-client/README.md

 # `game-client`

-This repository contains a sample Unity game client that authenticates via Amazon GameSparks and connects into GameLift Real Time Server information returned by FlexMatch
+This repository contains a sample Unity game client that authenticates via Amazon GameSparks and connects into GameLift Realtime Server information returned by FlexMatch.

+This sample code is made available under the Apache-2.0 license.
+See the LICENSE file.

 # Requirements
 An AWS account with access to GameLift: https://aws.amazon.com/getting-started/